The Occupational Safety and Health Administration (OSHA) enforces workplace safety standards to ensure healthy and safe working conditions.

 Reimbursing Workers’ Compensation

-Winning a third-party lawsuit is a time consuming process and make take years in some cases.
-Meanwhile, you can use your workers’ compensation benefits for paying medical expenses and out-of-pocket expenses.
+Winning a third-party lawsuit is a time-consuming process and takes years in some cases.
+Meanwhile, you can use your workers’ compensation benefits to pay medical and out-of-pocket expenses.
 If the amount you receive from the third-party lawsuit is higher than the workers’ compensation benefits, you may be required to repay the difference to the workers’ compensation insurance company,

 If you have suffered a workplace injury while using faulty equipment, contact a Missouri workers’ compensation attorney from The Law Office of James M. Hoffmann to protect your legal rights.
 Call us at (314) 361-4300 for a free consultation.